Los Angeles Microplastic Data

 The Truth

-Academic studies usually take a few dozen samples from treatment plants, not from individual kitchen taps across the city.
+Academic studies usually take a few dozen samples from treatment plants, not from individual household taps across the city.
 There is no granular, zip-code-level map where a resident can look up microplastic levels in Silver Lake vs. Santa Monica.

 The Gap